 Winners of the National Finals win an expenses paid trip to Cheltenham Science Festival 2-7 June 2020.
 Here you can meet FameLab participants from all over the world, engage with audiences and other science communicators, and immerse yourself in the vibrant festival programme.
-Due to the outbreak of COVID-19, the 2020 edition of the festival and the final will be adapted.
+Due to the outbreak of COVID-19, the 2020 edition of the festival and the final have been adapted.
 Check the website of the British Council for the most recent updates.

 Attending FameLab?
 We are also hosting a 3 minute thesis competition together with Groningen Graduate Schools.
 Why not attend both?